Abing: Life

 The recording brought Abing wider acclaim, and in September he was offered a teaching position with the Central Conservatory of Music.
-However, he was by this time too ill to accept, and died on December 4, 1950.
+However, he was by this time too ill to accept, and died on 4 December 1950.
 He was buried in the graveyard of the temple where he was born.
 His wife also died three months later.

 Influence

-Abing's most famous piece is entitled Erquan Yingyue (二泉映月, engl.: The Moon's Reflection on the Second Spring), which is named after a spring in Wuxi (which is today part of Xihui Park).
+Abing's most famous piece is entitled Erquan Yingyue (二泉映月, English: The Moon's Reflection on the Second Spring), which is named after a spring in Wuxi (which is today part of Xihui Park).
 It is still played as a standard erhu piece, although it necessitates a special set of strings that are tuned lower than normal erhu strings.

 He was only recorded very late in his life, but despite the scarcity of documentation of his music, he is nevertheless considered to be one of the most important Chinese musicians of the 20th Century.

 His signature pieces have become classics of Chinese erhu and pipa music, such as "Erquan Yingyue."

 His music can be heard on The Norton Recordings, ninth edition.

 Abing's family home in Wuxi was destroyed by floodwaters in 1991, but rebuilt in 1993 and is now a memorial to Abing and his music.